OutSystems/docs-support/src/licensing/detach-11.md

 ### Extensions

 Extension modules don't generate source code.
 As such, source code for custom extensions are always available for detachment and reuse.
-Just use Integration Studio, as usual, to open and compile the source code using Visual Studio.
+Download the extension files and use Integration Studio to open the source code using the "Edit Source Code" button and save it from there.

 ### Microsoft Excel files